pharo-open-documentation/pharo-wiki/ObjectsSerialization.md

 |Works between different major Pharo versions        | :white_check_mark: | :x:*               |
 |Does not require configuration on seralized objects | :x:                | :white_check_mark: |

 > *It might work but it is not likely.
 If a fix was done on Fuel during Pharo development (which is likely), it might make your `.fuel` files unreadable by Pharo.
+STON is more stable from this perspective.